Knowledge Management Systems for customer service

 1. Fast Answers

-Customer Service environments need a knowledge management system which provides the answer the customer requires as quickly and accurately as possible.
+Customer Service environments need a knowledge management system that provides the answer the customer requires as quickly and accurately as possible.

 Customers do not want to read through long documents in the search for the answer or wait on the phone while the customer service representative searches for it.